-- 1 Start OS/2; then open the OS/2 full-screen command prompt. - 2 Insert the PC Card Director for OS/2 Diskette into the diskette drive; then type A:\PCMINST2 and press Enter. - Follow the instructions on the screen. - 3 Click on OK when you have completed the installation. - 4 Close all applications, remove the diskette from the diskette drive, and restart the computer.
+- 1 Start OS/2; then open the OS/2 full-screen command prompt. - 2 Insert the PC Card Director for OS/2 Diskette into the diskette drive; then type A:\PCMINST2 and press Enter.

+- 3 Click on OK when you have completed the installation. - 4 Close all applications, remove the diskette from the diskette drive, and restart the computer.